rockycape/rockycape.github.io/README.md

 Welcome, this is the homepage for CoderDojoBalwyn and has various resources for our ninjas.
 CoderDojo is a free coding club for kids 7-17 and CoderDojoBalwyn is our local group in the eastern suburbs of Melbourne, Australia.

-For further information click [CoderDojoBalwyn at Balwyn Library](https://zen.coderdojo.com/dojos/au/balwyn-vic/balwyn-balwyn-library)
+For further information click [CoderDojoBalwyn @ Balwyn Library](https://zen.coderdojo.com/dojos/au/balwyn-vic/balwyn-balwyn-library) or [CoderDojoBalwynWebsite](https://balwynau.wixsite.com/coderdojo)

 ### (a) Hello World App